-23 FIRs against Azam Khan for alleged land grabbing
+23 FIRs against Azam Khan in land grab allegations, he says 'Being punished for winning polls'

 Lucknow, July 19: There are 23 FIRs against Samajwadi Party (SP) leader Azam Khan who faces charges of land grab in his Rampur constituency, Superintendent of Police, Rampur, Ajay Pal Sharma said on Friday.
 Khan is the Lok Sabha member from Rampur in western U.P.